sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

    A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-   NIST has recently published the postquantum digitial signature algorithm ML-DSA [FIPS204].
+   NIST has recently published the postquantum digital signature algorithm ML-DSA [FIPS204].

    This document describes how to use this algorithm for authentication within IKEv2 [RFC7296], as a replacement for the traditional signature algorithms (RSA, ECDSA).